Chevrolet Corvair: Technical Triumph or Transportation Tragedy?

 Among the other museums where a Corvair is displayed is the American Museum of Tort Law, founded by Nader in his hometown of Winsted, Conn.
 The car has an honored place among exhibits that recount the Ford Pinto fires, the 1992 McDonald’s hot coffee lawsuit, and a gift shop where visitors can buy copies of Unsafe at Any Speed.

-Paul Ingrassia, Editor at Large for Collier AutoMedia, is the former managing editor of Reuters and former Detroit bureau chief for The Wall Street Journal.
-He has written about the auto industry for more than 30 years.
+Paul Ingrassia, former managing editor for Reuters and former Detroit bureau chief for the Wall Street Journal, wrote about the auto industry for more than 30 years.
+He passed away in September, 2019 after battling cancer.